simonmichael/hledger/MANUAL.md

     1/31  ; equivalent to 2010/1/31
       ...

-### Primary & secondary dates
+### Secondary dates

-Most of the time, a simple transaction date is all you need.
-However real-life transactions sometimes involve more than one date.
-Eg, cheque writing and clearing dates.
-When you want to model this, eg so that your daily checking account balance is more accurate, write both dates, separated by an equals sign.
-The *primary date* goes on the left, and is used by default; the *secondary date* goes on the right, and is used when the `--date2` flag is provided.
-(You can also spell this `--aux-date`, like ledger, or `--effective` like older versions).
+Real-life transactions sometimes involve more than one date - eg the date you write a cheque, and the date it clears in your bank.
+When you want to model this, eg for more accurate balances, write both dates separated by an equals sign.
+The *primary date*, on the left, is used by default; the *secondary date*, on the right, is used when the `--date2` flag is specified (`--aux-date` or `--effective` will also work).

-These used to be called "actual" and "effective" dates.
 Their meaning is up to you, but it's best to follow a consistent rule.
 I write the bank's clearing date as primary, and the date I initiated the transaction as secondary (if needed).

 Example: